How a Person With Bipolar Thinks

 Many people can have the symptoms of psychosis for over a year before they’re diagnosed and receive mental health treatment.
-However, the time between the first psychotic episode and the beginning of treatment must be reduced.
+However, the time between the first psychotic episode and the beginning of treatment should be reduced.
 Starting mental health treatment early can improve treatment outcomes.
-An assessment (psychosocial assessment) given by a psychiatrist, psychologist, or social worker will result in a diagnosis.
+An assessment (psychosocial assessment) given by a psychiatrist, psychologist, or social worker will help you or your loved one with a diagnosis.

 Ocean View offers coordinated care delivered by a team of professionals focused on acute psychiatric stabilization and clinical improvement.
 This coordinated care makes it easier for patients, family members, medical professionals, case management professionals, and mental health professionals to collaborate and share information.